-The front and back baffles are $\frac{4}{4}$ " particle board cut to fit and glued with Liquid Nails.
+The front and back baffles are 3⁄4" particle board cut to fit and glued with Liquid Nails.
 The rough-surfaced and slightly irregular pipe is covered with two layers of black felt material glued with rubber cement.
-(I had previously used a section of round flue pipe, particle board, and black contact paper to build midrange enclosures for Peerless TP-165Rs.
-With Heil tweeters, these at first were paired with the woofers.
-This tubular enclosure also served to test several other 6" brass-mids.)
+(I had previously used a section of round flue pipe, particle board, and black contact paper to build midrange enclo-